Cowpea chlorotic mottle virus: Symptomology

-This virus has been observed to infect only plant cells, specifically Cowpeas.
+This virus has been observed to infect only plant cells, specifically cowpeas.
 The primarily observed symptom of CCMV is bright chlorosis, or yellow coloring, in the leaves of the plant, known as the CCMV-T strain.
 This chlorosis has been observed as a less severe effect, producing a light green coloration when infecting plants with an attenuated strain, termed CCMV-M. Results from an experiment conducted by de Assis Filho et al. indicated that this primary symptom was caused by the amino acid at position 151 of the capsid coat protein.

 Vectors and transmission

 CCMV has been found to be transmitted by the bean leaf beetle, Cerotoma trifurcata, and the spotted cucumber beetle, Diabrotica undecimpunctata howardii.
 CCMV affects beans and cowpeas, but it has been found that the viral replication is much greater when a virus is acquired from and transmitted to beans rather than cowpeas.

-As discussed in the “Assembly and Release” section, CCMV is stabilized by acidic conditions (pH = 5.0) it is thought that the intestines of insects provide the acidic conditions to allow CCMV's transmission and stability.
+As discussed in the “Assembly and Release” section, CCMV is stabilized by acidic conditions (pH = 5.0).
+It is thus thought that the intestines of insects provide the acidic conditions to allow CCMV's transmission and stability.